Larry Elkins: Professional career

-He was drafted in the first round of the 1965 NFL Draft by the Green Bay Packers and second overall in the 1965 AFL Draft by the Houston Oilers, one selection after the New York Jets drafted Alabama quarterback Joe Namath.
+He was selected in the first round of the 1965 NFL draft by the Green Bay Packers and second overall in the 1965 AFL draft by the Houston Oilers, one selection after the New York Jets drafted Alabama quarterback Joe Namath.
 He was with Houston from 1965 to 1968.
 He suffered a knee injury in training camp with the Oilers in 1965 and was not on their active roster that year.
 His first season was 1966.

 But Elkins' pro career never really got off the ground.
 After going to the Steelers, he broke his collarbone in a 1969 preseason game after earning a starting job with the Pittsburgh Steelers.
 "Rather unlucky, I suppose," he told the Baylor Line in 2001.

 After football

-After leaving football, Elkins became something of a globe-trotter.
-From 1971 to 1978, he worked for Brown and Root Inc. in the safety, health, and claims department, both in the United States and in Europe.
-From 1979-82, he worked with off-shore drilling companies in the Gulf of Mexico and in Africa.
-Elkins described the years of 1982 to 1989 as "various midlife crises endeavors, including stints with the artistic peoples in the entertainment business."
-He spent ten months renovating parts of Robert Duvall's horse farm in Virginia and took the actor all over Texas to research accents for his 1983 movie Tender Mercies.
-When Duvall won the Oscar the movie that year, Elkins was there as his special guest.
+From 1971 to 1978 he worked for Brown and Root Inc. in the safety, health, and claims department, both in the United States and in Europe.

-Duvall also asked him to find him the voice and character of Augustus McRae in Lonesome Dove.
-Elkins introduced him to the legendary quarterback, Sammy Baugh, who was retired to his ranch in Rotan, Texas.
-Elkins said he also rubbed shoulders with Gene Hackman, Robert De Niro, Meryl Streep, and Robert Redford during those years.

-After that, Elkins spent more than a dozen years in Saudi Arabia, where he was a consultant for the country's Ministry of Water, which managed twenty-six desalination plants and several pipelines and pumping stations along the Red Sea and Persian Gulf.

-Elkins retired and moved back to his hometown of Brownwood and lived for ten years overlooking beautiful Lake Brownwood.
-He now lives at the top of The Hill Country in Clifton, Texas on a dry creek bed.